kennethrisa/discord-rustserverstatus/README.md

 1. Download it as zip or use git clone https://github.com/kennethrisa/discord-rustserverstatus.git
 2. Extract it and open folder, than open powershell in the same folder.
 3. Run command: npm install (This downloads the require modules from package.json)
-  3.  a: You can manualy do this with command: npm install discord.js request
+  3.  a: You can manualy do this with command: npm install discord.js request ws
   3.  b: You should now see that you have a new folder node_modules.
 4. Open config.json and add your token from (Do not use client secret) https://discordapp.com/developers/applications/me/
 ![Discord-bot-token](https://i.gyazo.com/7a19e5d13171f192e0ea6de3a607777a.png)